ccstatic/passgen/README.md

 `passgen --show --no-symbols --no-numbers` for letters only.
 <img width="579" height="61" alt="image" src="https://github.com/user-attachments/assets/1b3eca87-c149-409e-8ac3-652be0567925" />

-An that will rightfully error:
+Here's some examples that will rightfully error:
 `passgen --no-clipboard` errors because by default we don't show it in the terminal and you didn't allow copying, meaning the program is useless with these settings.
+The program will tell you that you have to run it with some way of outputting.
 <img width="743" height="55" alt="image" src="https://github.com/user-attachments/assets/fb611d6d-4bb4-4565-849c-45e741c0e70d" />

 Video of the process clearing the output and memory after 30 seconds: